-4.6.
-Experimental demonstrations of coherent control on the nanoscale
+1.4.6 Experimental Demonstrations of Coherent Control on the Nanoscale

 The ideas of the coherent control of the nanoscale distribution of ultrafast optical fields both space and in time, which have been introduced theoretically in Refs.
-[147, 195, 210, 214, 218, 236, 237], have been investigated and confirmed experimentally.
-Using the full phase and amplitude modulation of the excitation-pulse wavefront in both polarizations (the so-called polarization pulse shaping), the experiments have achieved both spatial control [121, 215] and spatiotemporal control [217] on nanometer-femtosecond scale.
+[148, 195, 210, 214, 218, 236, 237], have been investigated and confirmed experimentally.
+Using the full phase and amplitude modulation of the excitation-pulse wavefront in both polarizations (the so-called polarization pulse shaping), the experiments have achieved both spatial control [123, 215] and spatiotemporal control [217] on nm-fs scale.

-Recently spatiotemporal nanofocusing via the adiabatic concentration along the lines of ideas presented above in Sec.
-4.5 has been successfully demonstrated experimentally [21].
-In this work, a shaped femtosecond pulse has been coupled by a grating to a TM_0 SPP mode on the surface of an adiabatically-tapered nanocone.
-The spatiotemporal concentration of optical energy in space to a ~ 10 nm region and in time to a 15 fs duration (Fourier-transform limited, i.e., the shortest possible at a given bandwidth).
+Recently spatiotemporal nanofocusing via the adiabatic concentration along the lines of ideas presented above in Sect.
+1.4.5 has been successfully demonstrated experimentally [21].
+In this work, a shaped femtosecond pulse has been coupled by a grating to a TM0 SPP mode on the surface of an adiabatically-tapered nanocone.
+The spatiotemporal concentration of optical energy in space to a \sim 10 nm region and in time to a 15 fs duration (Fourier-transform limited, i.e., the shortest possible at a given bandwidth).
 Indeed the position of the nanofocus in Ref.
-[21] is always the the tip of the nanocone; so the possibility of moving the nanofocus in space is not available.
+[21] is always the tip of the nanocone; so the possibility of moving the nanofocus in space is not available.

-The ideas of employing the spatial modulation of the excitation wavefront [210] described above in Sec.
-4.5 have been experimentally tested and confirmed for continuous wave (CW) excitation [211,212].
-We will present some of these experimental results below in this Section.
+The ideas of employing the spatial modulation of the excitation wavefront [210] described above in Sect.
+1.4.5 have been experimentally tested and confirmed for continuous wave (CW) excitation [211, 212].
+We will present some of these experimental results below in this section.

 We start with experiments on polarization-shaping coherent control that we adapt from Ref.
 [215].
-The corresponding experimental approach is schematically illustrated in Fig. 21.
+The corresponding experimental approach is schematically illustrated in Fig. 1.22.
 Polarization-shaped ultrashort laser pulses illuminate a planar nanostructure, with two-photon photoemission electron microscopy (PEEM) [238] providing the feedback signal from the nanoscale field distribution that is essential for adaptive near-field control.